WILDFLOWERS

 Measure, identify, collect and press as you learn about the plants in Southwest Wyoming.

-This kit includes a number of learning guides, books, activity ideas, measurement instruments, tree cookies, a plant press and field equipment for hands-on and outdoor learning.
+This kit includes a number of learning guides, books, activity ideas, measurement instruments, tree cookies, a plant presses, and field equipment for hands-on and outdoor learning.

 We are also available to teach lessons about plants!